October 19, 2024

 Ready to get on my transfer to the ship.

 The cruise was a 12 day cruise on Celebrity Eclipse going to Maine, Nova Scotia, Quebec and Prince Edward Island.
-One of my favorite things to do on a cruise is to go to the upper deck when both leaving and entering into a port.
+One of my favorite things to do on a cruise is to go to the upper deck both when leaving and entering into a port.
 Departure from Boston did not disappoint.

 What’s that bright light in the sky you ask?